supaglue-labs/supaglue/docs/docs/platform/entities/overview.md

 ### Configuration

-Use the **Configuration --> Sync Configs** page in the Management Portal to specify the Entities to sync to your Destination.
+Use the **Syncs --> Sync Configs** page in the Management Portal to specify the Entities to sync to your Destination.

 <ThemedImage
 alt="entity sync config"